Jaxelr/Nancy.Metadata.Swagger.Core/README.md

     }
 ```

+**!IMPORTANT: Metadata module file should be placed in the same namespace within the module for discovering purposes**

-After doing this for each module as needed, proceed to configure the endpoint that will serve the documents described.
+After doing this for each module as needed, we must proceed to configure the endpoint that will serve the documents described.

 ## Adding the docs module